babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Merger for .NET.md

 - Generate image representation of the document pages.
 - Ability to log document manipulation process information.
 - Load document from local disk, stream or from URL.

+## New Features in Version 20.2.0

+- Added support for the MHTML file format.

+For the detailed list, please visit [GroupDocs.Merger for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/mergernet/GroupDocs.Merger+for+.NET+20.2+Release+Notes).

 ## Join & Split File Formats